I couldn’t move. Not an inch.

 I was going to die like this, unable to save a single one of my friends.
-The negative realization filled my eyes with tears of frustration as she continued to kick me around randomly.
+The negative realization filled my eyes with frustration as she continued to kick me around randomly.
 It was only when I landed close to see enough to Rei’s lifeless body that I re-empowered myself to stand up to her, even if it killed me.

 “Kiko!”
 I shouted at her before she was able to kick me again.
 Her leg stopped mid-kick and I was determined to speak my mind before allowing her to do what she wished with me.
 “It’s me…” I pleaded, staggering to my knees and trying to catch my breath.
 I still wasn’t reaching her and now she raised her sword’s tip to my forehead like she did with Ozias before impaling him.
 She drew it back, ready to make the easy kill.
 I stared into her eyes and saw her conviction as she thrust it at my despairing face.
 This was it, I was going to die, but I at least wanted her to know it was me, “… it’s Sarth…”